jessramosdata/Product-Funnel-SaaS-FinTech/README.md

 ### Methodology:

-1. SQL query that extracts, cleans, and transforms the data from the database
+1. SQL query that extracts, cleans, and transforms the data from the database.

 2. Build a dashboard in Power BI that tracks the number of orders in each status.